Jamoxidase/Chameleon/README.md

 ## Description

 Chameleon is a software project written for UCSC TABI as a submission for the Best Software award for iGEM 2023.
-For more information on anything here, visit our [team wiki](https://2023.igem.wiki/ucsc/software)
+For more information on the Chameleon software project, visit our [team wiki](https://2023.igem.wiki/ucsc/software)

 The Chameleon project is based around Stealth which is a bioinformatics tool written by our PI David L. Bernick here a UCSC.
 Stealth statistically finds and reports underrepresented kmer motifs within a genome.
 The original version of Stealth can be found [here](https://git.ucsc.edu/dbernick/stealth).